Andcart/sola-dk/README.md

 This project is a Python-based simulation of a critical backend component for a cross-chain bridge.
 It serves as an architectural showcase, demonstrating a robust, modular, and asynchronous approach to monitoring blockchain events and orchestrating cross-chain actions.

+## Features

+-   **Asynchronous Core:** Built with `asyncio` for efficient handling of I/O-bound tasks like network requests to RPC endpoints and APIs.
+-   **Modular & Extensible:** Each component (`Connector`, `Monitor`, `Processor`, `Broadcaster`) has a single responsibility, making the system easy to extend or modify.
+-   **Configuration Driven:** All sensitive and environment-specific data (RPC URLs, contract addresses) is managed via a `.env` file.
+-   **Real-World Simulation:** Enriches blockchain event data with real-time external data via an API call (CoinGecko for token prices).
+-   **Safe by Design:** Simulates the final, state-changing transaction without requiring private keys or real funds, making it safe to run and test.

 ## Concept

 A cross-chain bridge allows users to transfer assets or data from one blockchain (the *source chain*) to another (the *destination chain*).
 A common mechanism for this is the "lock-and-mint" model: